 Shape and Size: While both Fusilli and Rotini are spiral-shaped, the nuances in their form distinguish them.
 Fusilli tends to have a wider and more open spiral, whereas Rotini boasts a tighter twist.
 This structural difference influences their ability to hold different types of sauces.

 Texture: Fusilli’s larger surface area, combined with its pronounced grooves, allows it to hold onto sauces with ease.
+This makes it an excellent choice for creamy dishes like Alfredo pasta, a popular menu staple in GCC cities like Abu Dhabi and Kuwait City.
 Rotini’s compact twists provide a slightly different texture, making it suitable for a variety of recipes.

 Sauce Compatibility: Due to its open spiral design, Fusilli is particularly adept at trapping creamy and chunky sauces.
-On the other hand, Rotini’s tighter twists make it an excellent partner for oil-based dressings and lighter sauces.
+On the other hand, Rotini’s tighter twists make it an excellent partner for oil-based dressings and lighter sauces and vinaigrettes, making it ideal for summer salads enjoyed during gatherings in Doha or Dubai’s outdoor dining spots.

 How to Prepare Fusilli Pasta: